 You can store these in the fridge, but I like them at room temperature.
 The chocolate and peanut butter are perfect at that temperature and taste just like warm fudge.
 Which I love.
 And I promise, you are going to want a huge glass of milk with these rich peanut butter cup brownies!!

-- 1 packaged brownie mix (or your favorite brownie recipe)
+- 1 package brownie mix or your favorite brownie recipe

 - Ingredients called for on the brownie mix

 - 12 regular-sized Reese's peanut butter cups

 - 2 and 1/2 cups milk chocolate chips

 - 2 and 1/2 tablespoons shortening or coconut oil separated